-If your vehicle is equipped with a transmission dipstick, check and adjust the levels at every oil changes.
-Vehicles exempt of this feature usually require less frequent inspection.
+If your vehicle is equipped with a transmission dipstick, check and adjust the levels at every oil change.
+Vehicles exempt from this feature usually require less frequent inspection.

 A mistake that many vehicle owners often make is to use an incorrect oil grade when replacing their transmission fluid.
 In the past, it was common to fix a rough or slow shifting problem by using a different oil grade than recommended.
 Newer transmissions don’t work that way, though.

-Using the wrong grade can lead to high-pressure problems and can seriously damage the inner components of a transmission.
+Using the wrong grade can lead to high-pressure problems and seriously damage a transmission’s inner components.
 Look for the correct grade to use in your owner manual and stick with it to prevent any unwanted failures.

 This one is pretty much self-explanatory.
-High-speed driving will put stress on the various components and will reduce the efficiency of the drivetrain in the long term.
+High-speed driving will stress the various components and reduce the efficiency of the drivetrain in the long term.
 Driving safely and carefully is the easiest and the least expensive way of making sure your transmission lasts.